prg-04/Music_Conference/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

--To access the EA Music Conference website, follow these steps:
+- To access the EA Music Conference website, follow these steps:

--Open your preferred web browser and go to the website's URL: https://eamusicconference.com.
+- Open your preferred web browser and go to the website's URL: https://eamusicconference.com.

--Once you are on the website, you can navigate through the different pages using the menu bar at the top of the screen.
+- Once you are on the website, you can navigate through the different pages using the menu bar at the top of the screen.

--If you wish to register for the conference or purchase tickets, you can do so by clicking on the "Register" or "Tickets" buttons on the homepage.
+- If you wish to register for the conference or purchase tickets, you can do so by clicking on the "Register" or "Tickets" buttons on the homepage.

--If you would like to view the schedule of events, you can click on the "Schedule" page in the menu bar.
+- If you would like to view the schedule of events, you can click on the "Schedule" page in the menu bar.

--The website also offers a "Speakers" page where you can find information about the conference's featured speakers.
+- The website also offers a "Speakers" page where you can find information about the conference's featured speakers.

--If you have any questions or concerns, you can navigate to the "Contact" page where you can find information on how to reach the conference organizers.
+- If you have any questions or concerns, you can navigate to the "Contact" page where you can find information on how to reach the conference organizers.

--To stay updated on conference news and announcements, you can follow the EA Music Conference on social media by clicking on the icons located at the bottom of the homepage.
+- To stay updated on conference news and announcements, you can follow the EA Music Conference on social media by clicking on the icons located at the bottom of the homepage.

 ### Prerequisites